websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages.md

 **Last 90 days:** Displays data generated for the previous 90 full days (the current day is excluded), in 15 day increments.

-**More Preset Periods:** Clicking this leads to additional time periods: Yesterday, Last 28 days, Last 180 days, Last Year.
+**More Preset Periods:** Shows additional time periods: Yesterday, Last 28 days, Last 180 days, Last Year.

-**Custom Range:** Use this option to select a start date and end date of your choice.
+**Custom Range:** Select a start date and end date of your choice.

 ## Visitor Behavior